 If you turn off categories while a column is hidden, it remains hidden.
 See Hide or show rows and columns.

 Click the source column cell that contains the category name you want to change.

 Note: The summary row label containing the category name can’t be edited.

 Turn categories on or off

-To go back to seeing your data uncategorised, you can turn categories off.
-You can turn them back on to see the data categorised again at any time, and your data is regrouped based on any edits you made while categories were turned off.
+To go back to seeing your data uncategorized, you can turn categories off.
+You can turn them back on to see the data categorized again at any time, and your data is regrouped based on any edits you made while categories were turned off.